tomas-osswald/switch_2020_g3/docs/US151AddEmail.md

 # 6. Observations

-In the future, the Family Member ID would ideally have to be retrieved by a method that checks the log in info of the current user, instead of the ID being manually inputed.
+In the future, the Family Member ID would ideally have to be retrieved by a method that checks the log in info of the current user, instead of the ID being manually inputted.